1j01/jspaint/README.md

 	* [x] Color Replacement (right mouse button in Eraser selectively replaces the foreground color with the background color)
 	* [ ] The Grid (<kbd>Ctrl+G</kbd> & Zoom to 6x+)
 	* [x] Quick Undo (Pressing a second mouse button cancels the action you were performing.
 I also made it redoable, in case you do it by accident!)
-	* [ ] Scroll Wheel bug (hmm, let's maybe not recreate this? ah who am I kidding I'll make it an option)
+	* [ ] Scroll Wheel Bug (Hmm, let's maybe not recreate this?
+Ah who am I kidding I'll make it an option)